 The AOP framework originates from regulatory toxicology, but molecular initiating events can be triggered by much more than chemicals.
 In the CIAO project, we consider the SARS-CoV-2 virus as the stressor and we model many COVID-19 outcomes.

-AOP379 - Increased susceptibility to viral entry and coronavirus production leading to thrombosis and disseminated intravascular coagulation
+AOP379 - Binding of SARS-CoV-2 to ACE2 leading to thrombosis and disseminated intravascular coagulation

 AOP392 - Decreased fibrinolysis and activated bradykinin system leading to hyperinflammation

 AOP412 - SARS-COV-2 infection leading to thromboinflammation

 AOP430 - Binding of SARS-CoV-2 to ACE2 leading to infection proliferation

 AOP320 - Binding of S-protein to ACE2 receptor leading to acute respiratory distress associated mortality

 AOP173 - Substance interaction with the lung resident cell membrane components leading to lung fibrosis

 AOP377 - TLR9 activation leading to ARDS and Multi Organ Dysfunction